Thursday Thankful Moments

 Or maybe he’s just seven and really just needed his Daddy.
 For whatever reason, it was extra hard this time.
 Military life is hard on kids.

 For all those reading this who have a family member deployed, I see you.
 It’s hard.
-I’m praying even now that God’s grace will sustain you through it.
+I pray that God’s grace will strengthen you.

 For all the single moms out there managing on your own the majority of the time.
 May God’s grace hold you up and sustain you as well, and give you everything you need and in every season.